ibm-ecosystem-engineering/roks-cpd-wa-wd/roks-cpd-wa-wd-guide/docs/install-cpd.md

 ---
 # Installing CPD 4.8.0

-We'll use Cloud Pak Deployer to automate this install.
+This tutorial uses Cloud Pak Deployer to automate the install of the CPD platform (version 4.8.0).
 The documentation can be found at: <https://ibm.github.io/cloud-pak-deployer/>

-1. On your Linux VM, pull the code for cloud-pak-deployer
+1. On your Linux VM, pull the code for Cloud Pak Deployer

    ```shell
    git clone --depth=1 https://github.com/IBM/cloud-pak-deployer.git
    ```

-2. Change into the cloud-pak-deployer directory and build the image (takes ~5-10 minutes)
+2. Change into the `cloud-pak-deployer` directory and build the image (takes roughly 5-10 minutes)

    ```shell
    cd cloud-pak-deployer